Estimation of on- and off-time distributions in a dynamic Erd\H{o}s-R\'enyi random graph: Discussion and concluding remarks

-We conclude this paper by discussing three possible directions for future research: (i) a first in which the on- and off-times are continuous non-negative random variables and in which the number of edges is observed at Poisson times, (ii) a second in which no features of the dynamic graph is observed, but rather features of a process evolving on it, and (iii) and a third in which the graph dynamics are affected by an unobservable background process.
+We conclude this paper by discussing four possible directions for future research: (i) a first in which the on- and off-times are continuous non-negative random variables and in which the number of edges is observed \michel{at the times of a Poisson process}, (ii) a second in which no features of the dynamic graph is observed, but rather features of a process evolving on it, (iii) a third in which the graph dynamics are affected by an unobservable background process, and (iv) a fourth relating to the regime that the random graph under consideration grows large.

 (i)~Suppose $X$ has a continuous distribution on ${\mathbb R}_+$ with density $f(\cdot)$ and Laplace-Stieltjes transform ${\mathscr F}(\cdot)$, and $Y$ a continuous distribution on ${\mathbb R}_+$ with density $g(\cdot)$ and Laplace-Stieltjes transform ${\mathscr G}(\cdot)$.
-Suppose that the number of edges is observed at Poisson moments (so that the inter-observation times are exponentially distributed, say with parameter $\xi>0$).
-When starting the process in stationarity, every edge is on (off, respectively) with probability $\varrho$ ($1-\varrho$, respectively), with the remaining on- and off times having densities
+Suppose that the number of edges is observed \michel{at the times of a Poisson process}, \js{so that the inter-observation times are exponentially distributed, say with parameter $\xi>0$}.
+When starting the process in stationarity, \js{every edge is on with probability $\varrho$ and off with probability $1-\varrho$.
+The remaining on- and off- times have densities}

 respectively.

 This model can be estimated in the same way as the discrete-time model featuring in this paper.
 We sketch the main steps.
 The observation $A_n(k)$ now corresponds to the number of edges at the $k$-th Poisson inspection epoch.
 Let $p_\xi(++)$ be the probability that the edge is on at an exponentially distributed time (with mean $\xi^{-1}$) given a fresh on-time started at time $0$, and let $p_\xi(+-)$, $p_\xi(-+)$, and $p_\xi(--)$ be defined analogously.
 Then, relying on the memoryless property of the exponential distribution,